p2ppsr/PeerServ/README.md

 To make full use of PeerServ, you can use [Tokenator](https://github.com/p2ppsr/tokenator) which is the base-level client-side software for interacting with PeerServ.

+For more information on the concepts behind PeerServ, check out the documentation on [Project Babbage](https://www.projectbabbage.com/docs/peerserv/concepts).

 ## API Routes

 ### POST `/sendMessage`